Mentor support

 Follow-up

 The coordinators conduct follow-ups as time permits, so it is crucial for the student and mentor to reach out if something is not working or if mentor support ends prematurely.
-If the student wishes to continue with mentor support after an academic year, speak with your mentor to see if it works for them as well.
-Then, the student contacts educational support to extend the support and arranges for a new mentor if needed.
+If you wish to continue with mentor support after an academic year, speak with your mentor to see if it works for them as well.
+You should then contact Disability study support to discuss whether additional mentoring support can be offered.